pitavastatin (Oral route)

 In addition to pitavastatin, your doctor may change your diet to one that is low in fat, sugar, and cholesterol.
 Carefully follow your doctor's orders about any special diet.

-You may take pitavastatin with or without food.
+You may take pitavastatin at any time of the day with or without food.

 Do not drink large amounts of alcohol while taking pitavastatin.
 This could cause unwanted side effects on the liver.